AWikia/Level/README.md

   - Mathematical Alphanumeric Symbols (Mostly supported, minus the Uppercase fraktur letters)
   - Extended Latin G
   - Extended Cyrillic D
-  - Enclosed Alphanumeric Supplement (Mostly supported, including the Copyleft symbol, excluding a small ammount of enclosed symbols with more than one letter)
+  - Enclosed Alphanumeric Supplement (Mostly supported, including the Copyleft symbol, excluding a very small ammount of enclosed symbols with more than one letter)
   - Enclosed Ideographic Supplement (Supports certain Squared glyphs and parethesized glyphs)
   - Mahjong Tiles (Supports Red and White Dragons, Bamboo tiles as well as its back card)
   - Domino Tiles
-  - Miscellanneous Symbols and Pictographs (Supports the following):
+  - Miscellanneous Symbols and Pictographs (A few are supported, such as many food)
-    - Rainbown
-    - Moons (Full Circle, Smilies)
-    - Sun and Cloud (And Variants)
-    - Droplet
-    - Mushroom
-    - Certain Food (Such as Grapes, Oranges, Apples, Tomatoes, Bread etc.)
-    - Musical Notes
-    - Flags (Chequered, Black, White)
-    - Bird, Cat and Ghost
-    - Some Hands
-    - Imp
-    - Keycap 10
-    - Fire
-    - Emoji Skin Tone Modifiers
-    - Base People (Including Sillouete)
-    - People Holding Hands
-    - Hearts (Broken, Blue, Green, Yellow, Purple, Black, Growing, Two, Revolving, Decorated, Sparking, Ribboned)
-    - Antenna with bars
-  	- Battery
-    - Bells
-    - Squares (Red, Blue)
-    - Diamonds (Orange, Blue)
-    - Triangles (Red)
-    - Shadowed Circles
-    - Document-like glyphs
-    - Window controls
   - Emoticons (Many are supported)
   - Ornamental Dingbats (Many are supported)
   - Geometric Shapes Extended (Many are supported)